ethamck/musicporter/readme.md

 Doing this has the added benefit of allowing you to append to files without needing to con`cat`enate them to a temporary one.

 Originally, musicporter only had `download.sh` (then named `porter.sh`) and was a large, bloated script I used to manually tag YouTube songs and move them to my phone.
-Since then it has been expanded into multiple simple and correct scripts as I need them.
+Since then it has been expanded into multiple simple and semantic scripts as I need them.

+You can in many cases use `watch` and `tail` together to monitor any script's progress. `tail manifest.tsv` while another process is `format.sh`ing displays a live feed of every line being added to your manifest.

 ## `play.sh`